StarpTech/bootme/README.md

 BootMe is no replacement for Gulp, we use Gulp e.g in `bootme-template` to manipulate files and replace them with the orginal content.

+### Can I define my pipeline in a JSON file?

+Yes, we provide a JSON runner [bootme-json-runner](https://github.com/starptech/bootme/tree/master/packages/bootme-json-runner).
+If you pass a Javascript Object you can even hook into the lifecycle.

+### Can I run a single Task with the command-line?

+Yes, we provide great tooling with [bootme-cli](https://github.com/starptech/bootme/tree/master/packages/bootme-cli)

 ## Contributing

 ### Run Tests